Workflow Engines

 Transitions

 Named movements between states.
-Each transition has a source state (or states), a target state, and a name.
-The transition "submit" moves from Draft to Submitted.
-The transition "approve" moves from Submitted to Approved (or to PendingDirectorApproval if conditions apply).
+Each transition has a source state (or set of source states), a target state, and a name.
+"Submit" moves a purchase order from draft to pending_approval.

 Guards

-Functions that determine whether a transition is allowed.
-Guards check preconditions: user permissions, data validity, business rules, time constraints.
-A guard returns true or false.
-If false, the transition is blocked.
+Functions that determine whether a transition is allowed right now.
+Guards check preconditions without changing anything: user permissions, data validity, business rules, time constraints.
+If a guard returns false, the transition is blocked.

 Actions